Category: * Portraits & Studio

 Victorian

 Towards the end of last year, I did a lot of Re-enacting Portraits from time periods around the 1400-1500s but not nothing from late 1800s.
-Late all changed in October with the arrival of a lady who loved Gothic Victorian dress.
+That all changed in October with the arrival of a lady who loved Gothic Victorian dress-wear.

 When shooting these period costumes I try and shoot them in a style that is in keeping with the look.

-In this case I created a panelled look room backdrop to give the images a move interesting feel.
+In this case I created a panelled look room backdrop to give the images a more interesting feel,…

 My studio is also full of many props.
 This includes a huge trunk that dates back to the golden age of train travel.
 I thought it would also look great in these photos.